XML RSS

 Added value with daily green tea

-Thousands of studies have shown that daily green tea not only helps prevent prostate cancer, it also helps prevent other cancers, protects the brain, decreases heart attack risk, and helps the immune system.
+Thousands of studies have shown that daily green tea not only helps reduce the risk of prostate cancer, it also helps reduce the risk of other cancers, protects the brain, decreases heart attack risk, and helps the immune system.

 While dietary prostate cancer research is still preliminary, the new information on equol production may help explain the low prostate cancer rates in men who consume green tea and soybeans.